larryhudson/aiderbot/README.md

      - `GITHUB_PRIVATE_KEY_CONTENTS`: Copy and paste the contents of the private key .pem file, replacing newlines with '\n'
      - `GITHUB_APP_USER_NAME`: The name of your GitHub app, followed by '[bot]' (e.g., 'MyCustomAiderbot[bot]')
      - `GIT_COMMIT_AUTHOR_NAME` and `GIT_COMMIT_AUTHOR_EMAIL`: your details which will be used in Aider's commits.
 You can find your public-facing GitHub email address in the [GitHub settings](https://github.com/settings/emails).
+     - `AIDER_MODEL`: (Optional) Set this to choose the AI model for Aider.
+Default is "claude-3-5-sonnet-20240620".
+     - `ANTHROPIC_API_KEY`: Your Anthropic API key if you are using an Anthropic model.
+     - `OPENAI_API_KEY`: Your OpenAI API key if you are using an OpenAI model.
      - `CONVENTIONS_FILE_PATH`: (Optional) Set this to the path of a Markdown file within your repository that contains project-specific coding conventions.
 If set, Aider will use these conventions when making coding changes.

 5. **Set up project-specific conventions (Optional):**